SunGodRamen/react-image-carousel/README.md

 # react-image-carousel
-Image carousel for React which takes an image array and moves them across the screen constantly.
+Image carousel for React which takes an image array and a speed as parameters and moves them across the screen constantly.
 Animation halts on hover.